 The Last Thing You Should Worry About Is How You’re Going To Pay For Your Medical Bills.

-Talk To a Lawyer Now »According to the Centers for Disease Control and Prevention, a concussion is a form of traumatic brain injury resulting from a jolt or blow to the head or body, causing the head to move back and forth rapidly.
+(614) 545-3930According to the Centers for Disease Control and Prevention, a concussion is a form of traumatic brain injury resulting from a jolt or blow to the head or body, causing the head to move back and forth rapidly.
 Such abrupt movement can cause the brain to move around the skull, generating chemical changes in the brain and at times stretching and harming the brain cells.

 While some individuals experience obvious symptoms of a concussion, others do not.
 Symptoms and signs often show up soon after the sustained injury, though some symptoms last anywhere from several hours to days and even weeks.